REFINER: Reasoning Feedback on Intermediate Representations: Results

-\paragraph{Performance on Final Answer Prediction.} We observe that \model outperforms the strong LM baselines by $+2.9,+3.2,+15$ points for MWP, sNLR, and MS, respectively.
-These results support our hypothesis that improving the performance of generating better intermediate steps can result in better answer prediction.
-Notably, on the sNLR task, for GPT-$3.5$, we observe that by adding a critic, there is an improvement of $9.4$ in inference step generation; however, only $+1.6$ is in consequent prediction.
-This result indicates that for LLMs, these intermediate inferences can be inappropriate for the actual computation leading to the model's answer.
-Hence, training to improve the quality of the intermediate step can result in better performance on the final prediction.
+\textbf{Performance on Final Answer Prediction.} We observe that \model outperforms the strong LM baselines by $+3.5,+3.2,+15$ points for MWP, sNLR, and MS, respectively.
+These results support our hypothesis that generating better intermediate steps can result in better answer prediction.
+Notably, on the sNLR task, for GPT-$3.5$, we observe that by adding a critic, there is an improvement of +$6.8$ in inference step generation; however, only $+1.5$ in the consequent prediction.
+This result indicates that LLMs may either not use these intermediate steps to perform the deduction or fail to perform deduction.